webb-tools/protocol-substrate-fixtures/README.md

 # protocol-substrate-fixtures

 ## Building new keys
-In order to create keys for circuits with new configurations we should modify the script's main function in following way:
+In order to create keys for circuits with new configurations we should modify the script's main function in the following way:
 ```rust
 fn main() {
     ...